HeyPouya/PersianLinearDatePicker/README.md

     app:minYear="1320" />
 ```

 Note that maxYear and minYear are optional.
-If you dont set any values for minYear or maxYear,
+If you don't set any values for minYear or maxYear,
 1320..1420 will be used as default values.

 ## License